amirsaffari/online-random-forests/README.md

 Amir Saffari <amir@ymer.org>

-This is the OnlineForest package, implementing the Online Random Forest algorithm [1].
-There is a more recent implementation of this algorithm at [https://github.com/amirsaffari/online-multiclass-lpboost] which was used in [2].
+This is the original implementation of the Online Random Forest algorithm [1].
+There is a more recent implementation of this algorithm at https://github.com/amirsaffari/online-multiclass-lpboost which was used in [2].

 Read the INSTALL file for build instructions.